MineralsCloud/qha/README.md

 ## Structure of the `qha` package

-The `qha` source code is consists of three major parts.
+The `qha` source code consists of three major parts.

 1. `./qha` directory contains all the source code.

 2. `./examples` directory contains two examples, `./examples/silicon` is the example for single-configuration calculation, `./examples/ice VII` is the example for multi-configuration calculation.
-3. `./docs` directory contains all the necessary file to build the documents in `*.html` format

 The brief of the organization of these directories follows as below:

 ### The main folder `./`